 With this well stated, if there is a chance to rekey the locks, it would always be a better solution to go for rather than changing the locks.

-Before choosing a locksmith to guide you through the rekeying and changing process of your locks, be wise on the person you choose.
+Before choosing a locksmith to guide you through your locks’ rekeying and changing process, be wise about the person you choose.

-Some will try to take advantage of your ignorance and instead give you a different and expensive option for you.
+Some will try to take advantage of your ignorance and instead give you a different and expensive option.